 Modifying The Center Metal Rod

 Now you have everything laid out in front of you pick up the long metal rod and the large ceramic ring (the outer burr), these are the only two pieces you will need.
 At the end of the metal rod you’ll notice two small raised areas; just above those is where you need to apply the Duct tape.

 The amount of Duct tape varies depending on how loose your metal rod is, but I used two layers (wrap around 2x).
 You may find that you will struggle to push the metal rod back through the grinder when you come to put everything back in place.

 If you find that’s the case, I suggest that you add the Duct tape to the metal rod once you have inserted it back inside the grinder.
 Doing it this way can be fiddly, but it’s doable.

 The Outer Burr Mod

-You should notice almost immediately that there’s less play and wiggle in both the grinding burr mechanism and the metal center rod.
+You should notice almost immediately that there is far less play and wiggle in both the grinding burr mechanism and the metal center rod.
 If there’s still a slight bit of wiggle you can apply more Duct tape.
-This is a modification after all, nothing is set in stone, so feel free to experiment.
+This is a modification, after all, nothing is set in stone, so feel free to experiment.

 You have done the Hario Mini Mill mod!